 I love umbrella portfolios.
 I make no bones about it.
-They featured heavily in my previous post, “How to Structure a Sponsorship Portfolio”, but I think they’re an important enough element – for both strategic and workflow reasons – that it warranted addressing this portfolio management technique specifically.
+They’re powerful, flexible, and super-efficient – what’s not to love?!
+They featured heavily in my previous post, “How to Structure a Sponsorship Portfolio”, but I think they’re an important enough element that it warranted addressing this portfolio management technique specifically.

 It is unrealistic to think that one or two people are going to be able to negotiate, manage relationships, leverage, and measure two hundred, or even one hundred, individual sponsorships.
 That’s not to mention dealing with all of the unsolicited proposals and voicemails.
 Streamlining the workload is the only way this is going to work.
 Well, either that or a wand.